otto-de/edison-hal/README.md

 ```

-Otherwise, you can derive a class from HalRepresentation to add special
+Otherwise, you can derive a class from HalRepresentation to add extra attributes:
-attributes:

 ```java
     public class MySpecialHalRepresentation extends HalRepresentation {